cbk914/DCABot/README.md

 If you the display to show other cryptos than XBT, ETH, and XTZ, you'd have to change ```dcapoll.py``` yourself.

-Finally, though I have set the inky pHAT display to be black/white only for faster update times, note that ```dcapoll.py``` was written with the yellow/black/white inky pHAT display in mind.
+Finally, though I have set the Inky pHAT display to be black/white only for faster update times, note that ```dcapoll.py``` was written with the yellow/black/white Inky pHAT display in mind.
 Change all occurrences of ```inkyphat.YELLOW``` to ```inkyphat.RED``` if you are using the red/black/white display.

 # Credits
 First off, this small project was inspired by [this project](https://www.reddit.com/r/CryptoCurrency/comments/d737wg/i_set_up_a_raspberry_pi_trading_bot_with_an_eink/) by u/brutang, and the background image was found on [this page](https://www.electromaker.io/project/view/taking-the-raspberry-pi-inky-phat-to-the-next-level), though it has been edited a bit.